 T-minus seven days and counting until Christmas, and if you’ve been following this series and working on things a little bit at a time over the past few weeks, hopefully you’re in pretty good shape for the big day!
 We’ve talked about budgeting, planning, and completing important tasks, but this week I want to bring things full-circle and focus once again on attitude to help you have a peaceful, stress-free Christmas.

 So here’s a resolution a few weeks early: Get over it.
 Especially if you have little ones.
 Martha Stewart is not coming to your house this holiday season.
 Your kids don’t care whether there are fancy bows on the presents or whether the party food is symmetrically displayed.
-They’ll delight and take pride in the weird-looking cookies they helped bake and decorate…the ones with so many sprinkles they’re crunchy Not every moment needs to be Pinterest-picture perfect.
+They’ll delight and take pride in the weird-looking cookies they helped bake and decorate…the ones with so many sprinkles they’re crunchy 🙂 Remember that social media has created this world where everyone shares their carefully curated highlights…it’s impossible to live up to the expectation that builds in us, and we shouldn’t even try.
+Not every moment needs to be Instagram-picture perfect.
 In fact, some of the most perfect Christmas memories I have are completely un-Pinterest-able.
-Snuggles in jammies (with un-brushed hair and no makeup), laying around on Christmas day playing with toys, and keeping food & entertaining as simple as possible so we can focus on fun with our family and friends.
+Snuggles in jammies (with un-brushed hair and no makeup), laying around on Christmas Day playing with toys, and keeping food & entertaining as simple as possible so we can focus on fun with our family and friends.

 Need a little more inspiration to simplify?
 Consider the baby whose birth we celebrate this season.
 Although He was perfect, his surroundings at the time of his birth could be considered not up to the standard of perfection He deserved.
 But He had all He needed–a mother’s love, special visitors, and thoughtful gifts.
 When He got a little older, He told his friend Martha (a different one!) to quit fussing with the cooking and cleaning and spend time with Him.
 Lessons to remember this holiday as we celebrate his birth with those we love!